Xmetalfanx/linuxSetup/documentation/Guide.md

 A. All of the Above

 - Tasks 6 and 7 are customized to each distro base based on what is in the repos and "what i find cool"

-- Should (if available), work on any distro base ... whether I have all the needed packages for "all possible DEs/WMs" ... that is a work in progress
+- Should (if available), work on any distro base ... whether I have all the needed packages for "all possible DEs/WMs" ... that is a work in progress.